-2015 2014
+2016 2015

-France 1.7 1.5
+France 1.8 1.7

-International 0.6 n/a
+International 0.5 0.6

-Total 1.0 n/a
+Total 0.9 1.0

-In 2015, eleven people declared occupational sickness in France with the CPAM (French employee welfare organization) and to date have not been rejected, compared with five people in 2014.
+In 2016, as in 2015, eleven people declared occupational sickness in France with the CPAM (French employee welfare organization) and to date have not been rejected.
 Given that the occupational sickness definition varies too widely between the Group's countries of operation, only the indicator for France, which is the most significant, is disclosed.
 Through the commitment of each site to these principles, ID Logistics strengthens staff commitment through training and awareness programs and encourages ever more responsible initiatives.